Closed-Bid Freight: Sealed Offers vs Email (2026 Stress Test)

 How does closed-bid tendering differ from email tendering?

 The core difference is bid isolation.
 In email tendering, brokers can see or infer who else is bidding, share intelligence through informal channels, and revise offers after learning competitor rates.
 In closed-bid tendering, each broker sees only their own invitation and submits one immutable offer.
-This structural difference produces an average 18% rate reduction, procurement cycles of 8–18 hours instead of 3–5 days, and a complete, immutable audit trail for regulatory compliance.
+This structural difference produces meaningful rate gaps versus email baselines on comparable routes, procurement cycles of 8–18 hours instead of 3–5 days, and a complete, timestamped award record for regulatory compliance.

 What results do commodity traders see with closed-bid tendering?